-By choosing Kirk Balk Academy, parents can be certain they are selecting the best school for their child; one where they will not only succeed academically, but will benefit from a wide range of extra-curricular enrichment activities.
-As a student, you will be coming to a school that has a stimulating and exciting environment – where you will achieve your potential and have the time of your life.
+By choosing Northern Education Trust Kirk Balk Academy, parents can be certain they are selecting the best school for their child; one where they will not only succeed academically, but will benefit from a wide range of extra-curricular enrichment activities.
+As a student, you will be coming to a school that has a stimulating and exciting environment – where you will achieve your potential and make life-long friends.

 The transition process of Year 6 students to Kirk Balk begins more than a year before they make the move to secondary school.
-Every Year 5 student in our partner primary schools is offered the opportunity to attend a half-day visit in order to familiarise themselves with our facilities and to experience our exceptional learning atmosphere.
-Some students are also selected by their primary school to attend one or more of our Master Classes which are one day events hosted at Kirk Balk for the most academically able students.
+Every Year 6 student in our partner primary schools is offered the opportunity to attend a number of transition events in order to familiarise themselves with our facilities and to experience our exceptional learning atmosphere.

-In the Autumn Term our partner primary schools host representatives from Kirk Balk (including students) who meet with Year 6 students to answer questions and to distribute invites to the Kirk Balk Open Evening.
-We also operate an ‘open door’ policy allowing parents and students to make an appointment and have a tour of the school during a working day.
+In the Autumn Term our partner primary schools host representatives from Kirk Balk who meet with Year 6 students to answer questions and to distribute invites to the Kirk Balk Open Evening.
+We also operate an ‘open door’ policy, allowing parents and students to make an appointment and tour the school during a normal working day.
 The benefit of this is that parents can see our outstanding students and experience the learning environment for themselves.

-During the Transition process we invest time in getting to know the students so they are familiar with the key staff around the school; staff who are always available to offer help or re-assurance where needed.
+During the transition process we invest time in getting to know the students so they are familiar with members of staff around the school; our staff are always available to offer help or re-assurance when needed.
 We ensure the most common worries like ‘who do I go to if I have a problem?’, ‘what do I do if I don’t feel well?’, and ‘what if I get lost?’ are answered before students join us.
-Our aim is that, at the end of Transition process, students feel excited about joining us.
+Our aim is that, at the end of transition process, students feel excited about joining us.